Persona 2: Eternal Punishment: Setting and characters

 Set a few months after the ending of Persona 2: Innocent Sin, Eternal Punishment takes place in 1999 in Sumaru, a fictional seaside city in Japan with a population of 1.28 million, its own television stations, and a structure left over from its foundations during the Warring States period.
 Many of the characters come from two high schools in Sumaru: Seven Sisters, a prestigious school that is the setting of Innocent Sin, and the less-prestigious Kasugayama.
 All the protagonists wield Personas, manifestations of their personalities.
 The ability to wield Personas was granted to them by Philemon, a benevolent personification of humanity's Collective Unconscious.
 The events of Innocent Sin are said to stem from a contest between Philemon and his opposite Nyarlathotep to see if humans could find a higher purpose in life despite embracing contradictory emotions.
 During the events of Innocent Sin, Nyarlathotep influenced events in his favor and all the world except Sumaru City was destroyed.
 In order to reset events, the party used the power of the Collective Unconscious to will the key event that caused the events of Innocent Sin out of existence in exchange for their memories of those events: this created an alternative timeline, with the Innocent Sin timeline existing as a separate "Other Side".
 A key element to the story of Eternal Punishment is Kegare, a negative energy that can possess humans and trigger rises in crime and the perpetuation of more Kegare.

 The main protagonist of Eternal Punishment is Maya Amano, a reporter for teen magazine "Coolest" who was a playable character in Innocent Sin.
-She is joined on her adventure by others, including people who were involved in the events of Innocent Sin: Tatsuya Suou, a student at Seven Sisters and the main protagonist of Innocent Sin; Ulala Serizawa, a school friend of Maya's and an aspiring fashion designer; Baofu, a former prosecuting attorney out for revenge against the Taiwanese Mafia; and Katsuya Suou, Tatsuya's older brother and a sergeant in the Sumaru City Police Department.
+She is joined on her adventure by others, including people who were involved in the events of Innocent Sin: Tatsuya Suou, a student at Seven Sisters and the main protagonist of Innocent Sin; Ulala Serizawa, a school friend of the protagonist Maya's and an aspiring fashion designer; Baofu, a former prosecuting attorney out for revenge against the Taiwanese Mafia; and Katsuya Suou, Tatsuya's older brother and a sergeant in the Sumaru City Police Department.
 Returning antagonists include Tatsuya Sudou, a madman who was involved in the incident that precipitated the events of Innocent Sin; and Takahisa Kandori, a former servant of Nyarlathotep and the main antagonist of Revelations: Persona who is resurrected through the power of Kotodama.
 Kandori in turn serves Tatsuzou Sudou, Tatsuya Sudou's father.
 Two other central characters from Revelations: Persona, Kei Nanjō and Eriko Kirishima, act as supporting characters and optional playable characters.
 (Note: In the localized version of Eternal Punishment, the protagonists of Persona use the given names used in the original Personas localization: Kei/Nate Nanjō, Eriko/Ellen Kirishima, Takahisa/Guido Kandori, and others.
 For the sake of consistency between articles, the original names shall be used throughout.)
 The other protagonists of Innocent Sin (Eikichi "Michel" Mishina, Lisa "Ginko" Silverman, Jun Kashihara) play minor supporting roles.